 The observant among you may have noticed that this beautiful Flower Vanilla Bundt Cake has been photographed on the lid of a plastic box.
-Well practical to the last (and in all honesty completely out of cake boxes!) as this cake is not very large or heavy, placing on the inside lid of a large box keeps the cake fresh.
+So, being practical (and in all honesty completely out of cake boxes!) as this cake is not very large or heavy, placing on the inside lid of a large box keeps the cake fresh.

-Once transported to my friend, the cake can be moved to an airtight container of her own.
-I only advise using this technique for very light cakes and definitely do not cut the cake whilst it is sitting on the lid.
+Finally, once safely transported to my friend, the cake can be moved to an airtight container of her own.
+Most importantly, I only advise using this technique for very light cakes and definitely do not cut the cake whilst it is sitting on the lid.

 If you have enjoyed making this Flower Vanilla Bundt Cake you may like these recipes:

-I absolutely love seeing photographs of your bakes, please tag me in on your Twitter and Instagram posts?
-Also, I’m available throughout the day on Twitter to answer any ‘mid-bake’ questions or worries.
-I am not an expert but there is a whole group of bakers on Twitter and between us there’s not usually a question that goes unanswered!
+Since I absolutely love seeing photographs of your bakes, please tag me in on your Twitter and Instagram posts?
+Also, I’m available throughout the day on Twitter, most days, to answer any ‘mid-bake’ questions or worries.
+While not an expert, I am part of group of bakers on Twitter and between us there’s not usually a question that goes unanswered!
 Likewise, you can also leave a question in the comment section of this post.
 Either way, it’s a great way to interact and get to know my lovely readers.

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.